enhsin/phosimMisc/sensitivityMatrix/README.md

 python runOPD.py -k 1 -c 0 -r 4
 ```

 This generates an opd map for the 4th row and the 0th column (indices start from 0) element in linearity_table_bending_short.txt (M2 -0.5 mm y-decenter) for field point #1.
-The field angle for #1-#35 can be found in [fieldpoints.png](https://github.com/enhsin/phosimMisc/blob/master/sensitivityMatrix/fieldpoints.png) from Bo Xin.
+The field angle for all field points can be found in [fieldpoints.png](https://github.com/enhsin/phosimMisc/blob/master/sensitivityMatrix/fieldpoints.png) (from Bo).

 ```
 python runOPD.py -r -1 --all